A blockchain platform which makes building applications a joy.

 Below are some tools for helping with MultiChain development:

 - MultiChain Explorer – web-based browsing of blockchain activity.

 - MultiChain Web Demo – simple web interface for many APIs.

-- C# MultiChainLib – C# wrapper for the MultiChain JSON-RPC API by PBJ Cloud.
+- C# MultiChainLib – C# wrapper for the MultiChain API by PBJ Cloud.

-- Savoir – Python wrapper for the MultiChain JSON-RPC API by DXMarkets.
+- Savoir – Python wrapper for the MultiChain API by DXMarkets.